cloudbees-days/cloudbees-field-workshops/docs/core/core-2.md

 #### Pipeline Shared Library

 .no-bullet[
 * JCasC allows auto-configuring Pipeline Shared Libraries so it is very easy to provide the same Pipeline Shared Libraries across multiple teams - as we have done for this workshop.
-The Core Pipeline Shared Library was configured at the Jenkins global configuration level so that it will be available for all the Jenkins Pipeline that you run on your Team Master.
+The Core Pipeline Shared Library was configured at the Jenkins global configuration level so that it will be available for all the Jenkins Pipeline jobs that you run on your Team Master for this workshop.
 ]

 #### Master Level Kubernetes Agent Templates

 .no-bullet[
 * The CloudBees Kube Management plugin allows you to [configure Kubernetes Pod Templates for agents at the Team/Master level](https://docs.cloudbees.com/docs/cloudbees-core/latest/cloud-admin-guide/agents#_editing_pod_templates_per_team_using_masters) but still manage the Kubernetes cluster configuration for Kuberentes based agents at the Core Operations Center level.
+We added a Kubernetes Pod Template to use a in Pipeline job we will create from a Pipeline Template Catalog.
 ]

 ---